fpicetti/occamypy/README.md

 written as serialized objects on permanent computer memory.
 We have a number of linear and nonlinear solver, along with some stepper algorithms.
 See the [`solver`](./occamypy/solver) subpackage for details and implementations.
+Solvers come with a Logger object that we found helpful for saving large-scale inversions.
+Check it out in the tutorials!

 ### Features at a glance